evilbuddy/sf_musicdesk/README.md

 1. Get the code

-	`loader.lua` is a loader, to always use the latest version
+	`loader.lua` is a loader with the latest version

+	`latest.lua` is a loader for the current version (used by the loader)

 	`{Major}.{Minor}.{Patch}.lua` is a specific version